Introduction

 - event searching disabled completely

-Additionally, there is no API for a dapp to query what an RPC provider's limits are.
+Additionally, there is no API for a dapp to query what an EVM RPC provider's limits are.
 If a dapp exceeds limits it will receive a non-semantic error message that can only be presented to the user.
 This makes for an unacceptable user experience.

 Slow queries